RaviTambade/AspnetMarchWeekend25/Notes/Week14/jwtauthentication1.md

 Let your students **build both**, test in Postman, and understand where and why each is used.
 This layered storytelling not only teaches the "how", but the **"why" behind security practices**.

----

-Would you like sample code ZIPs or project diagrams for these two systems next?

-This is a rich and practical session transcript covering **JWT authentication in ASP.NET Core**, real-time debugging insights, project-based learning, and a mentoring dialogue around contributing to open-source or internal collaborative projects like **TFL Classroom**.

-Here’s a concise **breakdown and summary** of key teaching moments and messages from this discussion:

----

 ## 🔐 JWT Authentication in ASP.NET Core